kinoraw/kinoraw_repo/README.md

 sequencer_extra_actions now is part of kinoraw tools addon.

 I removed the buttons in the VSE header, also create a panel to host all working functions.
 All menu entries are in the original place in the UI.
+Distribute, ripples and inserts doesn't work, needs some slow check...

 I removed many old proxy functions in the recursive loader and extra operators.
 The proxy tool module is better and easier to use...